MiDevopsEngineer/Implementing-load-balancers-with-Nginx/project.md

 B. Creating the new html file

 i.
-I created a new file using `sudo vi index.html` on both servers and pasted the code
+I created a new file using `sudo vi index.html` on both servers and pasted the code into the file and input my ip address in the space of public ip and saved the file.

         <!DOCTYPE html>
         <html>